-The Alerts section provides a list of alerts that are associated with the machine.
+The Alerts tab provides a list of alerts that are associated with the device.
 This list is a filtered version of the Alerts queue, and shows a short description of the alert, severity (high, medium, low, informational), status in the queue (new, in progress, resolved), classification (not set, false alert, true alert), investigation state, category of alert, who is addressing the alert, and last activity.
 You can also filter the alerts.

 When the circle icon to the left of an alert is selected, a fly-out appears.
-From this panel you can manage the alert and view more details such as incident number and related machines.
+From this panel you can manage the alert and view more details such as incident number and related devices.
 Multiple alerts can be selected at a time.

 To see a full page view of an alert including incident graph and process tree, select the title of the alert.

 The timeline also enables you to selectively drill down into events that occurred within a given time period.
-You can view the temporal sequence of events that occurred on a machine over a selected time period.
+You can view the temporal sequence of events that occurred on a device over a selected time period.
 To further control your view, you can filter by event groups or customize the columns.

 For firewall events to be displayed, you'll need to enable the audit policy, see Audit Filtering Platform connection.
 Firewall covers the following events

 Some of the functionality includes: